ibm-cloud-docs/databases-for-postgresql/admin-logical-replication.md

 To configure your {{site.data.keyword.databases-for-postgresql}} deployment and to make sure that your data is replicated across correctly,

 1. You need to create a database in your deployment with same name as the database you intend to replicate.
-2. Logical Replication works at the table level, so every table you select to publish, you need to create in the subscriber manually before starting the logical replication process.
+2. Logical Replication works at the table level, so every table you select to publish, you need to create in the subscriber before starting the logical replication process.
+(You can use [`pg_dump`](https://www.postgresql.org/docs/current/app-pgdump.html) to help.)
 The table on the subscriber does not need to be identical to its publisher counterpart.
 However, the table on the subscriber must contain at least every  column present in the table on the publisher.
 Additional columns present in the subscriber must not have NOT NULL or other constraints.
 If they do, replication fails.

 **Note** Native PostgreSQL subscription commands require superuser privileges, which are not available on {{site.data.keyword.databases-for-postgresql}} deployments.
 Instead, your deployment includes a set of functions that can be used to set and manage logical replication for the subscription.